Preventing slip and falls benefits everyone

 - If witnesses saw you fall, ask them to provide contact information for future contact.
 They may have seen or heard something you did not that could be beneficial to your case.

 - If you are injured at a business, ask for the owner’s contact information, including name, phone number and/or email address and best time to contact.

 - Do not accept any offers of good will intended to prevent you from filing a claim.

-- The most important thing to do is to contact the experienced personal injury attorneys at the law offices of Joel J. Kofsky.
+- The most important thing to do is to contact the experienced personal injury attorneys at Philly Injury Law.

 In our decades of legal practice, we have fought on behalf of thousands of injured clients and ensured they were compensated for the suffering incurred as a result of negligent property owners and businesses.
 Our attorneys understand how the courts rule on slip, trip and fall cases, and we are experts at ensuring you get the appropriate medical care and legal remedy.